ShortlistShortlistedRemoved from shortlist 124

 Power & Run Time

-With a fuel capacity of 7 gallons, the GEN85KIDF can operate for around 10 hours at 50% load using gasoline (fuel consumption around 0.7 GPH), or for around 6 hours (on a 20 lbs tank - propane consumption around 0.78 GPH) using propane.
+The running time of the GEN85KIDF, with its 7 gallons fuel capacity, can reach around 10 hours at 50% load on a full tank of gasoline (fuel consumption around 0.7 GPH).
+With propane, it can reach around 6 hours (on a 20 lbs tank - propane consumption around 0.78 GPH).

 Outlets